Will the cost of permits increase each year?

 Will there be improved "flow of traffic" during rush hour for students to find parking easier?

-As normal parking demand returns to campus, we will provide off-campus parking lot options.
+As normal parking demand returns to campus, we will continue to provide traffic control officers and off-campus parking lot options as needed.

-Will there be plans to install digital signs that show if there are vacancies in each parking lot?
+Will there be plans to install digital signs that show if there are empty spaces in each parking lot?

 Can multiple people be on one parking permit?

-No. This is considered permit sharing.
-All permits are nontransferable and may only be used by the individual to whom the permit is issued.
+No. This is considered permit sharing and according to our Parking Regulations, all permits are nontransferable and may only be used by the individual to whom the permit is issued.